What is the Wood Lab Certification?

 I have used the wood lab as part of my class during previous quarters.
 Does that make me wood lab certified?

 If the content you covered in class matches that of the wood lab certification content we will happily grandfather you in.
-Please email Catherine firstname.lastname@example.org with details of the class.
+Please email Rae firstname.lastname@example.org with details of the class.

 Do I need a certification to use most wood lab hand tools?